-You indicated on your application that you did not want to move while your damaged home was being repaired.
+- You indicated on your application that you did not want to move while your damaged home was being repaired.
 This made you ineligible for FEMA temporary rental assistance.
-However, you have since found further damage to your home and have to move.
+However, you have since found further damage to your home and must move.

 To appeal a FEMA decision:

-Send a letter to FEMA or visit a nearby Disaster Recovery Center and provide any additional documentation to request reconsideration.
+Send a letter with any additional documentation to FEMA asking for reconsideration.
 This must be done within 60 days of the date of your ineligibility letter.

 FEMA’s mission is helping people before, during and after disasters.

-Disaster recovery assistance is available without regard to race, color, religion, nationality, sex, age, disability, English proficiency or economic status.
-If you or someone you know has been discriminated against, call FEMA toll-free at 800-621-3362 or TTY at 800-462-7585.
+Disaster recovery assistance is available without regard to race, color, religion, nationality, sex, age, disability, English proficiency, or economic status.
+Reasonable accommodations, including translation and American Sign Language interpreters via Video Relay Service will be available to ensure effective communication with applicants with limited English proficiency, disabilities, and access and functional needs.
+If you or someone you know has been discriminated against, call FEMA toll-free at 800-621-3362 (including 711 or Video Relay).
 If you are deaf, hard of hearing or have a speech disability and use a TTY, call 800-462-7585.
-All Disaster Recovery Centers are physically accessible and equipped to accommodate disaster survivors who need communication access.
-If you require an accommodation (ASL interpreter, braille, large print, etc.) while visiting a Disaster Recovery Center, just ask a FEMA representative.